Chapter 1: Forget-Me-Not

 The man’s breath quickened further, and he spun before rushing to the window to throw open the heavy draperies.
 The sun was reflecting off Zioneven’s majestic mountains to the northeast with the sun just clearing the horizon south of where the range tapered off.

-Objectively a beautiful sight, but the young man recoiled with an alarm that had ratcheted up several notches.
+Objectively a beautiful sight, but the man recoiled with an alarm that had ratcheted up several notches.
 He wobbled as he whirled in place.
 “Where—?”
 He gulped.
 “Who—?”

 A twinge of concern prickled Efren’s neck.
 The man’s distress went beyond what one would expect from waking in a stranger’s bed.